Ring Laser Engraving: How to Engrave a Ring with RA2 Pro

-Yes, a rotary attachment is necessary to engrave on a ring.
-The rotary rotates the ring 360 degrees during engraving, so it makes sure the graphic is engraved evenly on every side and corner.
+Yes.
+When engraving a ring with a laser engraver and cutting machine, a rotary attachment is needed to rotate the ring 360 degrees during engraving, making sure the graphic is engraved evenly on every side and corner.

 Keep in mind that common rotary attachments are not suitable for rings because they cannot hold the ring in place and keep it stable.
 There is a special ring rotary that has special studs to hold the ring.

 xTool Rotary Attachment 2 (RA2) Pro is a 4-in-1 rotary attachment that works as a ring rotary, sphere rotary, roller rotary, and chuck rotary.
 It is an all-in-one attachment that can be transformed into anyone required.